What is Solana?

 - Gulf Stream: A protocol that facilitates transaction caching, allowing validators to verify transactions on Solana ahead of their final approval and addition to the blockchain.

 - Pipelining: A protocol that efficiently assigns input data to the hardware responsible for processing it (based on its specifications) to enable faster validation and replication across network nodes.

 - Sealevel: A transaction processing engine that allows for thousands of smart contracts to be executed in parallel without slowing down network performance.

 The SOL token: SOL is the native token of Solana and powers all transactions and smart contract processes on the network.
-SOL can be earned in exchange for validating transactions or running programs on the Solana blockchain.
-As part of the PoS system, users can earn passive rewards on their SOL depending on how much of it they have staked.
+SOL can be received in exchange for validating transactions or running programs on the Solana blockchain.
+As part of the PoS system, users can receive passive rewards on their SOL depending on how much of it they have staked.
 The SOL token can also be split to facilitate micropayments.
 The supply of SOL has been capped at 489 million.

 As Solana grows, SOL will eventually confer governance rights over the network.